 ADAPTING TO THE WINTER

 The arctic fox is well adapted to living in the arctic environment.
 In winter it boasts a thick fur of white or silvery-grey colouring, in summer more brownish and thinner.
 The arctic fox has a much lower surface area to volume ratio compared to its relatives inhabiting warmer regions: it has short muzzle and legs, and short, thick ears.
 Since less of its surface area is exposed to the cold, less heat emanates from its body.
-The arctic fox buries (caches) surplus food in his nest tunnels and underground, storing also subcutaneous fat reserves under his skin.
+The arctic fox buries (caches) surplus food in his nest tunnels, and also stores subcutaneous fat reserves under his skin.
 The fat isolates against cold, and during periods of scarce food the arctic fox spares his energy, surviving well in the cold.

 CLASS: Mammalia - mammals

 ORDER: Carnivora- carnivores

 SIZE: Weight: 2,5-8kg, stands at about 30cm at the withers.

 BREEDING: Heat: March, gestation period: 2 months, offspring: 2-8 at a time.
 Independent the fall after first summer, sexual maturity reached in about 10 months.